 Makes a large pot, but can be scaled up and down to suit needs and preferences

-IngredientsTomatoes – 1 kg of fresh tomatoes, or two (2) 400g tins Red onions – 4 to 6 medium onions (3 – 4 peeled and roughly chopped; 1-2, peeled and finely chopped or thinly sliced) Chili pepper, to taste 2 fresh ‘soup’ chickens, cut up; or chicken parts about 3kg 500g stewing steak/beef, cut into chunks 1 – 2 tablespoons of Tomato Puree 1 teaspoon (smoked) paprika powder, extra for cooking meat 1/2 teaspoon turmeric powder, extra for cooking meat 1 tablespoon curry powder, extra for cooking meat 1-2 beef/chicken bouillon cubes (optional), extra for cooking meat 1 teaspoon garlic powder (or to taste), extra for cooking meat 1 teaspoon ginger powder (or to taste), extra for cooking meat Salt, to taste Vegetable oil
+IngredientsTomatoes – 1 kg of fresh tomatoes, or two (2) 400g tins Red onions – 4 to 6 medium onions (3 – 4 peeled and roughly chopped; 1-2, peeled and finely chopped or thinly sliced) Chili pepper, to taste 2 fresh ‘soup’ chickens, cut up; or chicken parts about 3kg 500g stewing steak/beef, cut into chunks 1 teaspoon (smoked) paprika powder, extra for cooking meat 1/2 teaspoon turmeric powder, extra for cooking meat 1/2 teaspoon ground black pepper, extra for cooking meat 1 tablespoon curry powder (or to taste), extra for cooking meat 1 teaspoon dried thyme (or to taste), extra for cooking meat 1 teaspoon garlic powder (or to taste), extra for cooking meat 1 teaspoon ginger powder (or to taste), extra for cooking meat 1 – 2 tablespoons of tomato paste Salt, to taste Vegetable oil

 I follow a three-step approach in making my stews:

 - Preparing the tomato mixture – I almost always pre-cook/reduce my tomato mixture to rid it off the harsh edges and smoothen out the flavours

 - The spices listed in the ingredients are for the stew – not the meat.

 - You can halve the quantities for the tomato mix and the meat.
 Spices – adjust according to your taste